 Biden to focus on Trump in speech near Valley Forge marking 3 years since Jan.
 6 Capitol riot

-It is becoming increasingly clear that he expects the former president to prevail in the GOP primaries and believes he will face his 2020 opponent again in the 2024 general election.
+It is becoming increasingly clear that Mr. Biden expects the former president to prevail in the GOP primaries and he will face his 2020 opponent again in the 2024 general election.

-The Biden campaign says the president will give remarks "to mark the anniversary of Donald Trump trying to prevent the peaceful transfer of power as a violent mob breached the U.S. Capitol at his urging."
+"The mob that attacked the Capitol on January 6th, waving Trump flags and Confederate flags, stormed right past the portrait.
+The image of George Washington gave them no pause – but it should have," Mr. Biden is expected to say in his first address of the year, according to excerpts released ahead of the event.
+"The artist who painted the portrait memorialized this moment because he said it was 'one of the highest moral lessons ever given to the world.'"

+"George Washington was at the height of his power having just defeated the most powerful empire on Earth," the president will say, according to the excerpts.
+"He could have held onto that power as long as he wanted.
+But that wasn't the America he and the American troops of Valley Forge had fought for.
+In America, our leaders don't hold on to power relentlessly.
+Our leaders return power to the people – willingly.
+You do your duty.
+You serve your country.
+And ours is a country worthy of service.
+We are not perfect, but at our best, we face head on the good, the bad, the truth of who we are.
+That's what great nations do, and we are a great nation – the greatest of nations."

 Mr. Biden's campaign says it will be sharpening its criticism of Trump, focusing the campaign's messaging on the argument that Trump is a threat to democracy.
 It's language Mr. Biden has long used and that formed the basis of his 2020 campaign.
 At the time, he referred to Trump as an "existential threat" to America — and that was long before the Jan.
 6 Capitol assault.